The two-loop Higgs impact factor: Introduction

 An amplitude, and thus a cross section, with exchange of a gluon ladder in the $t$ channel is then obtained by convoluting the ladder with process-dependent impact factors, which sit at the ends of the ladder.
 The accuracy in $\as$ at which impact factors are required is driven by the logarithmic accuracy of the gluon ladder: an amplitude for jet production at LL accuracy requires jet impact factors, and thus quark or gluon impact factors, at leading order in $\as$; for the same amplitude and for the jet cross section at NLL accuracy~\cite{Colferai:2010wu,Ducloue:2013hia}, jet impact factors at NLO in $\as$~\cite{Bartels:2001ge,Bartels:2002yj} are required.
 They are based on the one-loop impact factor~\cite{Fadin:1993wh,Fadin:1992zt,Fadin:1993qb,DelDuca:1998kx,Bern:1998sc}, and the impact factor for the emission of two gluons or of a quark-antiquark pair~\cite{Fadin:1989kf,DelDuca:1995ki,Fadin:1996nw,DelDuca:1996nom,DelDuca:1996km,Duhr:2009uxa}, evaluated in NMRK.
 Likewise, for amplitudes and for the jet cross sections at NNLL accuracy, jet impact factors at NNLO in $\as$ will be required.
 They will be built out of two-loop impact factor~\cite{DelDuca:2014cya,Caron-Huot:2017fxr,DelDuca:2021vjq,Falcioni:2021dgr,Caola:2021izf}, one-loop impact factors for the emission of two gluons or of a quark-antiquark pair, evaluated in NMRK~\cite{Canay:2021yvm,Byrne:2023nqx}, and the impact factors for the emission of three partons evaluated in NNMRK~\cite{DelDuca:1999iql}.

 Likewise, the amplitude and the cross section for the production of a Higgs boson in association with a jet displays the exchange of a gluon ladder in the $t$ channel, which is convoluted with a jet impact factor and a Higgs impact factor at the ends of the ladder~\cite{Xiao:2018esv,Celiberto:2020tmb,Andersen:2022zte,Andersen:2023kuj}.
 The coupling of the Higgs boson to the gluons is mediated by a heavy-quark loop~\cite{Ellis:1975ap}, which in the Higgs Effective Field Theory (HEFT)~\cite{Wilczek:1977zn,Shifman:1978bx,Shifman:1979eb} may be replaced by an effective tree-level coupling.
 In Higgs boson production in association with a jet, the HEFT is a good approximation of the full theory as long as the jet transverse energies are smaller than the top-quark mass~\cite{Baur:1989cm}, $p_T < m_t$, and larger than the $b$-quark mass~\cite{Bonciani:2022jmb}, $p_T > m_b$, however the HEFT approximation is quite insensitive to the value of the Higgs–jet invariant mass~\cite{DelDuca:2001eu,DelDuca:2001fn}.
+As regards the inter-jet radiation in Higgs boson production in association with a jet, the BFKL resummation at LL accuracy yields results which are compatible with the full NLO computation~\cite{Andersen:2022zte}.
+This motivates evaluating $\as$ corrections to the BFKL ladder and thus to the Higgs impact factor, in order to improve the logarithmic accuracy.
 At leading order in $\as$, the Higgs impact factor is known both in the full theory with heavy-quark mass dependence~\cite{DelDuca:2003ba} and in HEFT.
 At NLO, the Higgs impact factor is known only in HEFT~\cite{Hentschinski:2020tbi,Celiberto:2022fgx,Fucilla:2024cpf}.
-It is based on the one-loop Higgs impact factor, computed in HEFT~\cite{Hentschinski:2020tbi,Celiberto:2022fgx} and the impact factor for the emission of a Higgs and a gluon evaluated in NMRK, which is known both in the full theory with heavy-quark mass dependence~\cite{DelDuca:2003ba} and in HEFT~\footnote{In the MRK limit of this NMRK, also the leading-order Higgs CEV is known both in the full theory with heavy-quark mass dependence~\cite{DelDuca:2003ba} and in HEFT.}
+It is based on the one-loop Higgs impact factor, computed in HEFT~\cite{Hentschinski:2020tbi,Celiberto:2022fgx} and the impact factor for the emission of a Higgs and a gluon evaluated in NMRK, which is known both in the full theory with heavy-quark mass dependence~\cite{DelDuca:2003ba,Celiberto:2024bbv} and in HEFT~\footnote{In the MRK limit of this NMRK, also the leading-order Higgs CEV is known both in the full theory with heavy-quark mass dependence~\cite{DelDuca:2003ba} and in HEFT.}.